Side Effects and Safety Information

-This, however, is not all the safety information and does not replace talking to your healthcare provider about your medical condition
+This, however, is not all the safety information and does not replace talking to your healthcare provider about your medical condition or treatment.

 What is the most important information I should know about BENLYSTA?